 It was a very hard life but it was of grand benefit to everyone.
 For Shaolin, it sorted out the best for possible full training as a Shaolin Monk.
 For the so accepted, if they became Shaolin, that was the Grand Ultimate.
 If not, the education they received put them in the top 1% of Chinese Education; that about how many Chinese per population could write, let along being taught the other Noble Skills.
 It was a Win-Win situation for all around.
 Those who successfully completed their 'Kitchen' period were still not fully accepted.
 They needed a mentor, a Monk who would accept each graduate and 'take' them into their fold.
 This was to ensure that 'right minded' were chosen not just tough individuals.
 Then the second phase of training would begin with greater focus on Buddhism than ever before.
 Aside from Buddhist studies, many Shaolin has their areas of expertise, areas where they mastered an aspect of the Noble and other learning's.
 The Soldier Monks also chose from the batch of graduates to replace retired and killed Soldier Monks.

 Although it is dramatized in movies, Shaolin thus chosen would be brought to the brink of exhaustion through their training.
 Records indicated a very tough regime of physical and mental exercise with only 4 hours sleep most nights; long runs before breakfast, very hard martial art exercises, chi kung and endurance training on top of their Buddhist studies and obligatory daily meditations.
 This would go on for several years.
 Those who failed were not allowed to stay in Shaolin and were asked to leave (although their future was secured with this level of training and education).
 Those that endured, were accepted (note - the branding of forearms by the lifting of a cauldron of a pedestal was wildly popularized and sometimes accepted as fact.
-As no clear records exist of any such test and Buddhism does not allow really allow the permanent marking of human bodies, this version can be discounted unless some historical records are found).
+As no clear records exist of any such test and Buddhism does not allow the permanent marking of human bodies).

 Military eunuchs had controlled the government for some time.
 They had put the previous emperor, Wuzong's older brother Wenzong, under house arrest, where he apparently drank himself to death.
 The eunuchs had also murdered the last two emperors before him, Jingzong and Muzong.
 Meanwhile, the Uyghur Khanate was attacking China from the northwest.
 Imperial finances were in trouble as most provinces were not paying any taxes to the central government.
 Reforms and tough action was needed.